 Condenser microphones require phantom power to charge their capsules and run their circuitry.
 Active ribbon mics only require phantom power for their active circuitry.
-If the phantom power DC voltage was to reach the ribbon diaphragm, it would most likely cause irreversible damage.
+If the phantom power DC voltage reached the ribbon diaphragm, it would most likely cause irreversible damage.
 So although active ribbon mics require phantom, no ribbon diaphragm should ever be subjected to phantom power!

 It’s always best practice to disengage phantom power when plugging and unplugging microphones!

 Will phantom power damage my moving-coil dynamic microphone?
 No, phantom power will not damage moving-coil mics.
-The output transformer/passive circuitry of a dynamic mic will block any applied DC voltage from reaching the diaphragm.
+A dynamic mic’s output transformer/passive circuitry will block any applied DC voltage from reaching the diaphragm.
 Moving-coil diaphragms are also robust enough to resist damage from DC transients and surges that may potentially affect them.

 For more information on dynamic ribbon mics, check out my article Dynamic Ribbon Microphones: The In-Depth Guide.

 Are active ribbon microphones better than passive ribbon microphones?
-It depends.
 The pros of active ribbon microphones are: